thanhnguyen151095/Human-Level-Control-Through-Deep-RL/README.md

 Moreover, I have explored and incorporated additional algorithms within this repository to not only refine but also augment the efficacy of the original approach.
 These supplementary algorithms have been strategically chosen to optimize and enhance the overall performance of the fundamental method, contributing to a more sophisticated and capable gaming agent.
 The collective result is a comprehensive and evolved solution for achieving remarkable outcomes in the domain of Atari Games through deep reinforcement learning.

 # Deep Q-Network(DQN):
 The main algorithm which is developed in the [origin paper](https://www.nature.com/articles/nature14236) is the deep Q-network.
-DQN is the foundational deep reinforcement learning algorithm that uses a neural network to approximate the Q-values for each action in a given state.
+As we know, DQN is the foundational deep reinforcement learning algorithm that uses a neural network to approximate the Q-values for each action in a given state.
 The key components of DQN include experience replay and target networks to stabilize and improve training.

 The loss function of DQN is typically based on the temporal difference error: